 Take the afternoon Bosphorus cruise, which you can reserve through your hotel or online.
 The half-day tour runs for five hours along Istanbul’s Bosphorus Strait, all the way to the Black Sea.

 On the cruise, you’ll be served a delicious Turkish lunch with traditional dishes like grilled chicken or fish, fresh salad, cheese, and the famous baklava.

-Şehir Hatları is Istanbul’s official ferry company that offers three tours – Short Circle Bosphorus Cruise, Full Bosphorus Cruise and the Full Bosphorus Cruise by Night.
+Şehir Hatları is Istanbul’s official ferry company that offers three tours – Short Circle Bosphorus Cruise, Full Bosphorus Cruise and the Full Bosphorus Moonlight Cruise.
 The price here ranges from 20 to 25TL (Rs 300-370; US$ 4-5).